 \textbf{SFL} The PPO hyperparameters are given in \cref{table:ppo-hyperparams}, and the SFL environment filtering parameters are shown in \cref{table:sfl_hypers}.
 We use the same exact values as \citet{matthews2024kinetix} for the 2048 parallel environment run, but adjust these hyperparameters as we use additional hardware.
 In particular, since filtering is trivially parallelizable, we increase the number of levels we search through as we increase the number of GPUs without a noticeable wall-clock-time penalty.

 \textbf{SAPG} We use the same code and hyperparameters as \citet{singla2024sapg} do (see \cref{tab:sapg_hypers}), with the exception of the minibatch size.
 We run for 10B timesteps.

-\textbf{Stochastic Optimization Example} The stochastic optimization problem we consider is to minimize $\textbf{x}^T\textbf{x}$, with $\textbf{x} \in \mathbb{R}^{50}$.
+\textbf{Stochastic Optimisation Example} The stochastic optimisation problem we consider is to minimise $\textbf{x}^T\textbf{x}$, with $\textbf{x} \in \mathbb{R}^{50}$.
 We perform standard gradient descent, but add noise with standard deviation $\frac{3}{\sqrt{50}}$ to the gradients.
 To more clearly demonstrate the similarities to RL, we plot the negative of the euclidean distance to the optimal solution $\textbf{x}^* = \textbf{0}$.

 \FloatBarrier